Slothy-Tech/hpxl-b/README.md

 <ul>
     <li><strong>Using a VPN (Virtual Private Network):</strong>
         <ul>
-            <li><strong>For PC:</strong> Download a <a href="https://slothytech.com/ip-ban/">reputable VPN service</a>, install it, select a server in a different region, and connect.
+            <li><strong>For PC:</strong> Download a reputable VPN service, install it, select a server in a different region, and connect.
 Then launch Minecraft and join Hypixel with the new IP.</li>
         </ul>
     </li>
     <li><strong>Using a Proxy Server:</strong>
         <ul>
-            <li><strong>For PC:</strong> Find a <a href="https://slothytech.com/ip-ban/">reliable proxy</a>, configure your system’s network settings with the proxy details, and connect to Hypixel through Minecraft.</li>
+            <li><strong>For PC:</strong> Find a reliable proxy, configure your system’s network settings with the proxy details, and connect to Hypixel through Minecraft.</li>
         </ul>
     </li>
     <li><strong>Switching Network Connection:</strong>